Sandruski/rts-group-movement/docs/README.md

 ### Supreme Commander 2 (2010)

-The same annotations than in <I>StarCraft II: Wings of Liberty</I>.
+The same annotations than in _StarCraft II: Wings of Liberty_.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/bovlsENv1g4" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe><br>

-## Methods to approach it (used by the previous games)
+## Methods to approach it (used by the previous games)<br>

 ### Tile-based algorithm A* (A-Star)

 #### Pathfinding technique: A*<br><br>

-The games <I>Command & Conquer: Tiberian Dawn</I>, <I>Warcraft I: Orcs & Humans</I>, <I>Warcraft II: Tides of Darkness</I>, and <I>StarCraft</I> base their group movement on the tile-based algorithm A* (A-Star).
+The games _Command & Conquer: Tiberian Dawn_, _Warcraft: Orcs & Humans_, _Warcraft II: Tides of Darkness_, and _StarCraft_ base their group movement on the tile-based algorithm A* (A-Star).
 The primitive A* is the most common pathfinding algorithm used by the first RTS games such as the named, which had to deal with much lower processing power.

 #### Movement behavior: set of rules<br><br>

 Since the pathfinding algorithm A* only takes into account the terrain (and, if modified, the objects of the map), it has to be complemented by a set of rules, which vary depending on the game and its needs.
-For example, in <I>Warcraft II</I>, a rule says that if a unit runs into other units and cannot slide past them, it will repath an alternate route.
+For example, in _Warcraft II_, a rule says that if a unit runs into other units and cannot slide past them, it will repath an alternate route.
 This works fine for a samll number of units, but when trying to navigate a large number of units through a narrow passage, a few will inevitably run into the units ahead of them and find another path.

 As seen, those rules are very limited.
 In some situations, they force games to sacrify more natural behaviors to make the whole system work.
 A true shortest path algorithm can be immensely annoying to gameplay, due to human perception.
 That is a pitfall the game designer must take into consideration when picking an algorithm.
 From the limitations behind the tile-based algorithm A* when dealing with group movement, it came out the Flocking System with Flow Fields.

 ### Flow Fields + Flocking (or Swarm) Behavior

-The games <I>StarCraft II: Wings of Liberty</I> and <I>Supreme Commander 2</I>, and the great majority of modern RTS games use a Flocking System with Flow Fields to maintain fluid control of large groups of units.
+The games _StarCraft II: Wings of Liberty_ and _Supreme Commander 2_, and the great majority of modern RTS games use a Flocking System with Flow Fields to maintain fluid control of large groups of units.
 A local dynamic Flow Field is generated around each unit.
 The Flow Fields of the units are combined together before adjusting the units' movements.

 #### Pathfinding technique: Flow Fields<br><br>